What do the days and Weeks look LIke?

 I WON’T HAVE A CELL PHONE—HOW DO I CALL HOME?

 If you need to call home but don’t have the means, just come by the Box Office and you’re always welcome to make a call from our phone.

 DO I NEED TO BRING MONEY TO THE INSTITUTE?

 You absolutely do not need to bring money, BUT sometimes our artist series guests sell their CDs and other merchandises.
 GIA sells T-shirts and postage stamps.
-Please remember that Castleton asks for a $40 DEPOSIT for your room key that can be a check or cash.
-THIS WILL NOT BE CASHED/KEPT UNLESS YOU LOSE YOUR KEY.
-If this is a problem for you, please contact us in advance.

 IS THERE A PLACE ON CAMPUS WHERE I CAN BUY FOOD/SUPPLIES/ETC?